 Mike is frequently called upon to represent technology companies in high-stakes patent cases before the International Trade Commission.
 For example:

 - Investigation No. 994 (2016-2017): Led Sony to trial victory in an ITC action brought by Creative Technology Ltd. Mike and his team secured an expedited proceeding under the ITC’s new “100-day program,” and won the first-ever patent invalidation under that program.
 Sony's victory before the Administrative Law Judge was affirmed both by the full Commission and the Court of Appeals for the Federal Circuit.
+In parallel, Mike and his team also secured a final written decision from the Patent Trial and Appeal Board finding all claims of the asserted patent to be unpatentable over the prior art.

 - Investigation No. 892 (2013-2014): Represented Sony and led respondent group in defending multi-patent ITC action.
 Less than two weeks before the trial, the patent-holder dropped its case.